 Film Studies is the subject for you if you want to master cinematography or understand the most popular artistic medium of our age.
-You will be introduced to a wide range of different film texts and given the skills you need to analyse and investigate film.
+You will explore a wide range of film texts and gain the skills needed to analyse and investigate film.
+Each lesson involves thoughtful discussions, developing analytical skills, and finding your voice in film writing.
+The course includes a practical element where you will plan, shoot, and edit your own short film project, ensuring a hands-on learning experience.

 This course is an award of WJEC.
 Read the course specification on the WJEC website.